 - Career Highlights

-Member of One Human Family gospel choir (OHF)- International, and has been on several internations tours, including stops in Europe, India and Brazil, with them.
-The group was invited to OPEN: the United Nations in Geneva Switzerland.
+Member of One Human Family (OHF) international gospel choir and has been on several tours in Europe, India, and Brazil; OHF performed at the United Nations opening ceremony in Geneva, Switzerland

 New York Times critic's pick for film composer